v1shanker/capstone/pages/weekly-update-6.md

 **David**

-+ Fleshed out high-level implementation details of 'brain app'
++ Integrated AprilTag recognition and serial communications into brain app update loop
-+ All components share a top-level store of all state information.
++ Set up simple demo to report AprilTags recognized by brain app and sending simple control commands to the ESP
-+ Within each frame, the app reads sensor data, calculates state updates, and communicates actuation commands to the ESP
++ Designed interface of occupancy grid map representation, including AprilTag locations
-+ Created skeleton application logic, including no-op update methods for localization, obstacle detection, and pathing modules
++ With Vikram, set up control of motors with new replacement h-bridge boards using lab power supply and PWM signal from function generator
-+ With Vikram, planned map representation and mapping interface
++ With Vikram, helped debug issues with existing battery

 **Naveen**